 Before they leave for camp, review with your camper the importance of frequent hand-washing; not sharing items like eating utensils, water bottles, or hair brushes; applying sunscreen and insect repellant; appropriately checking his/her body for ticks; and telling a staff member if they are feeling unwell.
 Then, take your camper's temperature.
 If your camper has a fever of 100°F or higher, we'll ask you to keep your camper at home until they have been fever-free for 24 hours.
-Similarly, if your camper experiences vomiting or diarrhea in the 24 hours before camp, we'll ask you to keep your camper at home until 24 hours after the symptoms have subsided.
+Similarly, if your camper at home until the 24 hours before camp, we'll ask you to keep your camper at fever the symptoms have subsided.
 Just call the Camp Office at 603-899-5589 to consult and to plan for a later arrival, or an alternate session, if needed.